wolfcomos/Computer-Use-Agent_Collector/README.md

 ## License

 Commercial Use: let's discuss by puma122707@gmail.com.
-Especially Tencent, ByteDance, Huawei, please behave.

 Non-Commercial Use: free.